kevL/yata/ReadMe.txt

 click on a table-cell
 LMB      - selects a cell or if already selected then starts the cell-editor, or
-           if editing a cell then a left-click on a different part of the table accepts the edit
-LMB+Ctrl - adds or subtracts a cell from the currently selected cells RMB      - if editing a cell then a right-click on a different part of the table
-           cancels the edit
+           if editing a cell then a left-click on a different part of the table (either inside or outside the grid) accepts the edit LMB+Ctrl - adds or subtracts a cell from the currently selected cells RMB      - if editing a cell then a right-click on a different part of the table (either inside or outside the grid) cancels the edit

 Note that frozen-col cells cannot be selected or edited.
-Also note that clicking on a colhead will clear any selected row(s), although not its cells if Ctrl is pressed; and clicking on a rowhead will clear any selected col, although not its cells if Ctrl is pressed.
-Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a col or row; instead, Shift-clicking on a colhead or rowhead always selects the cells in that col or row, and will select a range of cols or rows if there is already another selected col or row.
+Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a col or row;
+instead, Shift-clicking on a colhead or rowhead always selects the cells in that col or row, and will select a range of cols or rows if there is already another selected col or row.
 Pressing Ctrl, or Ctrl+Shift, when clicking a colhead or rowhead lends yet more permutations.
 But it's really not that complicated: just start clicking with or without Ctrl and Shift ... technically you're dealing with three items: cells, rows, and cols.

 OPERATIONS THAT REFORMAT LARGE TABLES (tens of thousands of Rows) TAKE TIME.
 Example: loading or changing the table-font of Placeables.2da with ~25,000 rows